fa7i3/Election_Analysis/README.md

 > Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
-* Diana DeGette won the election with a total number of 272,892 votes whcih was 73.8% of the total votes.
+* Diana DeGette won the election with a total number of 272,892 votes which was 73.8% of the total votes.